-With a client-centric and flexible service delivery philosophy, Alithya focuses on diligently supporting its clients in identifying and achieving their evolving objectives through exceptional communications and by developing tailor-made solutions that take into account their specific business realities.
+With a client-centric and flexible service delivery philosophy, Alithya focuses on diligently supporting its clients in identifying and achieving their evolving objectives through a deep understanding of their industry and the ability to deliver solutions and services that address their specific business needs.
 Alithya strives to sustain high levels of client satisfaction and exceed client expectations which is key to the renewal of existing contracts and entry into new ones.
 Alithya's agile approach aims at providing an optimal alignment with clients, in order to enable them to overcome their challenges and attain their goals with strategic consulting, enterprise transformation and business enablement services.
 Alithya's goal is to become its clients' trusted advisor by developing long-term relationships that extend beyond just project delivery.

-Alithya also seeks to be an active participant in the ongoing consolidation of the digital technology industry and to leverage its expertise and solutions to offer clients an alternative to larger traditional digital technology solution providers.
+Alithya also seeks to be an active participant in the ongoing consolidation and evolution of the digital technology industry and to leverage its expertise and solutions to offer clients an alternative to larger traditional digital technology solution providers.
 Alithya is continually looking to expand its capacity and broaden the scope of its service offerings through targeted business acquisitions.
 Growth through business acquisitions can offer Alithya opportunities to better serve existing clients with additional talent, technology, complementary services and greater scale.
 Through such business acquisitions, Alithya aims at expanding its existing client relationships by adding capacity in new geographic locations, while opening doors for existing capabilities into new client relationships.